Applications for Autumn 2024 are closed.

 A small group of candidates (3-5 people) will be invited to Seattle from February 8 – 14th, where they will be interviewed in person by a group of faculty.
 As part of this interview each candidate will conduct a rehearsal with actors provided by the School of Drama.
 Candidates will receive additional information when they are notified of their selection to this short list.

 Accepted applicants will be required to apply online to the Office of Graduate Admissions upon acceptance.
-Graduate Admissions charges an application fee of $85.
-A waiver is available in cases of academic hardship.
+Graduate Admissions charges an application fee of $90.
+Applicants may apply for a fee waiver through the Graduate school.
+PLEASE NOTE: International students (students on an F or J visa are ineligible for a fee waiver.

 The GRE is not required for any applicant.
 International applicants must meet minimum TOEFL or IELTS scores and other Graduate School requirements.